MABE Supports Locally Designed Calendars and Opposes a Post-Labor Day School Year Start as a Statewide Mandate

 See below for much more information on the Governor’s Executive Orders, subsequent legislation, and the State Board of Education’s regulations.

-MABE strongly supported passage of both Senate Bill 729 and House Bill 679.
+in 2018, MABE strongly supported passage of both Senate Bill 729 and House Bill 679.
 This legislation authorizes a local board of education to extend the school year for up to five days and beyond June 15 without approval from the State Board of Education.
 The bills were passed as emergency legislation and took effect upon being signed by the Governor on April 10.